derselbst/ANMP/README.md

 * cmake >= 3.1.0
 * a C99 and C++11 compilant compiler (e.g. clang >= 3.5 or gcc >= 4.8)
-* Qt5Widgets (highly recommended for GUI support, since there currently is no CLI)
+* Qt5Widgets and Qt5DBus (highly recommended for GUI support, since there currently is no CLI)

 #### At least one of the following codec libraries
 (depending on which audio formats ANMP shall be able to play)